hidro-iri/Borinot/operation/1_environment_setup.md

 ## Part 2: Optitrack Setup
-- Already documentation for the calibration in `iri_optitrack_how_to` (TODO: find the link)
+1. Already documentation for the calibration in `iri_optitrack_how_to` (TODO: find the link)
-- Add info about
+2. Add info about
-  - pose of the origin (top view of the lab)
+   - pose of the "world" origin (top view of the lab)
    - pose of Borinot when creating the "solid" (top view )
      - Put the drone on top of a table for all the cameras to detect it
+   - name the created solid `borinot_fur_ot`, which means:
-  - the name convention `borinot_fur_ot`
+     - name of the robot: borinot
+     - reference frame: FUR (X-front, U-up, Z-right) -- see information on reference frames in [architecture](../architecture/README.md#software-for-state-estimation)
+     - reference of system: OT: Opti-track
    - origin and offset of the "imu center" (check error per markers + untrack markers) --> See [Helper](#helper-optitrack-imu-center-reference-frame) below.
-    - origin : internal marker at the rear left (TODO: add image of markers and origin marker)
+     - origin : internal marker at the rear left (see images [below](#helper-optitrack-imu-center-reference-frame))
-      - x : 62.9
+       - x : 62.9 mm
-      - y : 29.0
+       - y : 29.0 mm
-      - z : 84.9
+       - z : 84.9 mm
 1. Start the stream:
    - Inside Optitrack Streaming Engine:
      - Check that Local interface is `192.168.1.100`, if not, note the new `optitrack_interface` (you will have to modify files inside eagle_ros2)
      - Check `Broadcast Frame Data`
    - Inside VRPN Streaming Engine:
      - Check that VRPN Broadcast Port is `3883`, if not, not the new `optitrack_port` (you will have to modify files inside eagle_ros2)
      - Check `Broadcast Frame Data`